-Most offices have drab corridors with cheap posters framed and hung randomly on partition walls.
+Many offices have drab corridors with cheap posters framed and hung randomly on partition walls.
+Bland and boring.
 Sound familiar?

 When you hire an agency full of creative people, why would you ever need to ask the crowd for content or ideas?